2020–21 NFL playoffs: NFC: New Orleans Saints 21, Chicago Bears 9

 After the Bears punted on the first drive of the third quarter, Brees completed 6-of-7 passes for 72 yards, the longest being a 38-yard throw to Thomas.
 He finished the drive with a 6-yard touchdown completion to running back Latavius Murray, giving the Saints a 14–3 lead.
 The Bears had to punt again after three plays, and Harris returned it 11 yards to New Orleans' 36-yard line.
 From there, the Saints drove 64 yards in 15 plays to go up 21–3 on Alvin Kamara's 3-yard touchdown run with 8:50 left.
 Following another Bears punt, New Orleans drove all the way to the Chicago 1-yard line, but ended up turning the ball over on downs.
 In the final 2:19 of the game, the Bears drove 99 yards in 11 plays and scored on the final play of the game, with Trubisky's 19-yard touchdown pass to Jimmy Graham.

 Brees completed 28-for-39 passes for 265 yards and 2 touchdowns, Kamara had 23 carries for 99 yards and a touchdown, along with 2 receptions for 17 yards; Harris caught 7 passes for 83 yards and returned 3 punts for 22 yards.
 Trubisky finished the game 19-for-29 for 199 yards and a touchdown.

 This was the first ever telecast of the NFL on Nickelodeon.

 This was the third postseason meeting between the Bears and Saints.
 The Bears had won the previous two meetings, including the 2006 NFC Championship Game.
+As of 2025, this was the most recent playoff win for the Saints.